Cutting car finance costs

 If you’ve been leasing a car through personal contract hire (PCH), you might have to pay off the leasing costs in full if you return the car early.
 So think very carefully before cancelling the agreement and find out exactly what these total costs would be.

 If you’re having problems paying the monthly leasing charge, talk to the finance provider.
-They may offer to extend the length of the lease, which would lower your monthly payments, or come to some other arrangement to help you out.
+They might offer to extend the length of the lease, which would lower your monthly payments, or come to some other arrangement to help you out.

-Repaying an HP agreement early
+Repaying an hire purchase (HP) agreement early

 If you decide to return the car, tell the finance company by letter or email and keep a copy.
-Make very clear that you’re returning the car and ending the agreement.
+Make very clear you’re returning the car and ending the agreement.
 If you don’t do this you could be seen to be defaulting on your payments, which could affect your credit rating.

 With hire purchase (HP), you can return the car early if you’ve already paid for at least half of its cost or make up the difference between what you’ve already paid and half of its cost.